Reviewed

 • Backcross

-The mating of a two-breed crossbred offspring back to one of its parental breeds.
-Example: A Hereford-Angus cross cow bred back to an Angus bull.
+The mating of a crossbred animal to another individual that is more similar to one of the animal’s parental breeds.
+Example: A Hereford-Angus crossbred cow bred back to an Angus bull.

 • Beef Improvement Federation (BIF)